zhitaryksergey/kleiner-pfiffikus/wp-content/plugins/megamenu/readme.txt

 * Align menu items to the left or right of the menu bar
 * Align sub menus to left or right of parent menu item

+###Accessibility

+* Keyboard Navigation built in
+* `TAB` activates keyboard naviation and navigates through the menu
+* `ENTER` on a parent item opens a sub menu (pressing `ENTER` a second time will respect the "Second Click Behaviour" setting)
+* `ENTER` on a standard item will follow the link
+* `SPACE` toggles the sub menu visibility
+* `ESC` closes all open sub menus

 Max Mega Menu is developed with a focus on code quality, performance and usability.

 * The only mega menu plugin with zero "!important", block or inline CSS styles
 * Menus are styled using a single, static CSS file
 * Less than 2kb JavaScript (when gzipped)
 * Responsive, Touch & Retina Ready
-* Built with accessibity in mind - keyboard navigation supported
+* Built with accessibility in mind - keyboard navigation supported
 * Extensively tested in all modern desktop and mobile browsers
 * Clean code with a low memory footprint
 * Filters and actions where you need them